 When you have an idea for a workflow, you can build it from Slack on your desktop.
 Once your workflow is live, you might consider adding a short set of instructions to the channel topic so that it's easy for members to learn how to use it.

 When a workflow is added to a channel, any member of the channel can use it.
 Depending on how a workflow is set up, it can start automatically based on an action that a member takes – such as joining a channel or using a certain emoji reaction.
-Other workflows can be launched from the shortcuts menu in a channel:
+Other workflows can be launched by clicking the lightning bolt icon next to the message field in a channel.

 Manage workflow creation permissions